DIM and Testosterone: Indole-3-Carbinol Blocks Estrogen?

 I have used DIM supplements in the past and I think I have even recommended extracted DIM in this blog before.
 However, now that I have seen more studies about IC3, isolated DIM, and their effects, I must say that I’m more or less convinced that IC3 and cruciferous veggies are much better of a choice than DIM.

-Given that DIM was noted of having anti-androgenic effects in one in-vitro study (only in tumor cells though), it’s possible that IC3 could have similar effects too, which is why you should be monitoring your hormones when taking it.
+Given that DIM was noted of having anti-androgenic effects in one in-vitro study, it’s possible that IC3 could have similar effects too, which is why you should be monitoring your hormones when taking it.

-NOTE: The effective dose of IC3 when used for blocking estrogen in average sized male would land in between 400-800 mg’s of IC3 (see preferred supplement above), or about 2-3 pounds of raw broccoli.
+NOTE: The effective dose of IC3 when used for blocking estrogen in an average-sized male would land in between 400-800 mg’s of IC3 (see preferred supplement above), or about 2-3 pounds of raw broccoli.